|Refreshed and republished on April 5th, 2023|

 What are we talking about when we refer to single-country or single-estate chocolate?
-What are the differences between a single-country, single-region, and single-estate?
+What are the differences between a single country, single-region, and single estate?
 Join us to discover the particularities of these categories.

-The largest classification known in the market is that of Single Origin.
-This encompasses all the others.
-This, since it refers to all the cocoa produced in a specific country.
+The largest classification known in the market is that of ‘Single Origin’.
+This encompasses all the other classifications, referring to all the cocoa produced in a specific country.

 However, at Luker, we have classified cocoa in such a way that we can take advantage of the specificity of each cocoa even more.
 This is in terms of taste, experience, impact, and traceability.